 How did the participants like the pilot training?

 They liked it very much!
 They particularly enjoyed the exchange of information with other participants who have already gained international experience.
 But of course – and that is the reason why we have a pilot training – there are some things we have to refine a little bit.
-Perhaps we must even add more of those “uncomfortable” exercises to the training – our employees likes hands-on exercises such as the ones we had in our training.
+Perhaps we must even add more of those “uncomfortable” exercises to the training – our employees like hands-on exercises such as the ones we had in our training.
 All in all the feedback was very positive.
-It was seen as so positive that one sales director offers the training to his team – apart from the training we offer.
+One sales director liked it even so much that he is now offering the training to his team – apart from the training we offer.